Quantum Algorithm for Fidelity Estimation: Introduction

-An important factor in the performance of our fidelity estimation algorithm is the rank of two quantum states $\rho$ and $\sigma$.
-Let $r$ be the lower rank of the both quantum states.
-Our algorithm has time complexity $\poly(\log (N), r, 1/\varepsilon)$, where $\varepsilon$ is the additive error.
-As the rank $r$ grows, the error terms become harder to deal with, while the algorithm becomes less efficient.
-Our algorithm will exponentially outperform other known classical and even quantum algorithms in the case that one of the two quantum states is low-rank, say $r = \polylog(N)$.
+An important factor in the performance of our fidelity estimation algorithm is the rank of quantum states.
+Let $r$ be the lower rank of $\rho$ and $\sigma$.
+Our algorithm has a time complexity $\poly(\log (N), r, 1/\varepsilon)$, where $\varepsilon$ is the additive error.
+As the rank $r$ grows, errors become harder to deal with and the algorithm becomes less efficient.
+Our algorithm exponentially outperforms the known classical and even quantum algorithms in the case that one of the two quantum states is low-rank, say $r = \polylog(N)$.
 A quantum state is said to be low-rank if it is supported on a low-dimensional space.
-Low-rank quantum states are nearly pure and with low entropy, which appear in various important physical settings \cite{GLF10, LH08}.
+Low-rank quantum states are nearly pure and with low entropy, which appear in various important physical settings~\cite{GLF10, LH08}.

-The strength of the algorithm is that it only uses $\polylog(N)$ qubits, and does not need to know complete information of quantum states compared to those approaches based on quantum state tomography \cite{DM97, dAMP03, GLF10}.
-Our algorithm also works for a more general case which does not limit to the case of one state being pure, compared to the SWAP test \cite{BCW01, KHC19}, entanglement witnesses \cite{TYKI06, GLGP07, GT09} and the direct fidelity estimation \cite{FL11, dSLP11}.
-Moreover, our algorithm has a theoretically more efficient complexity than the variational quantum algorithm \cite{CPCC20}.
-See Table \ref{tab:cmp} for their comparison.